open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 `ForceFlush` SHOULD provide a way to let the caller know whether it succeeded, failed or timed out.

-`ForceFlush` SHOULD only be called in cases where it is absolutely necessary, such as when using some FaaS providers that may suspend the process after an invocation, but before the `SpanProcessor` exports the completed spans.

 `ForceFlush` SHOULD complete or abort within some timeout. `ForceFlush` can be implemented as a blocking API or an asynchronous API which notifies the caller via a callback or an event.
 OpenTelemetry client authors can decide if they want to